Composer Hale Smith

 HS: I’m not

 particularly interested in being a household word.
 I wouldn’t mind

 Andy Warhol.
 I saw a picture of him yesterday in one of the New Orleans

 newspapers standing in front of one of his brand new works in that little

 town in Italy where The Last Supper

 is being refurbished.
 Warhol has his The Last Supper in a building across

 from that little chapel, and the thing that struck me was that in Warhol’s

 he had a part of Da Vinci’s painting upside down.
-I think Dali was a far greater
+I think Dali was

-destroyed himself in terms of becoming the essence of his image.
+he destroyed himself in terms of becoming the essence of his image.

 That’s one of the dangers in that type of thing.
 I’m not interested

 being a household word except in certain circles.
 I want to be deserving

-of being respected by the people that I respect,
+of being respected by the people that I respect, and that includes the listener.

-you’re writing a piece of music, for whom are you writing?
+writing a piece of music, for whom are you writing?